hujhax/austin-improv-wiki/Madeline Jo Chauvin.md

 Jo is excited that she was able to perform in London with C3467X in 2013.
 Sure, it was just once, but it makes her an international performer!

+A post from her about the first improv show she ever saw:<blockquote>I saw "Star Trick: The Musical" in Vancouver around 1990.
+Spock was played by Dean Haglund, who later played one of the Lone Gunmen on the X-files.</blockquote>

 ## Troupes
 * [[The Better Half]]
 * [[Church Potluck]]